Armenian resistance during the Armenian genocide: Individual resistance

 In the camps, support systems were established to care for orphans and provide health care.
 Individuals, from the Muslim population, and officers like city authorities resisted orders of deportation and faced removal from their posts.

 Resistance through information gathering

 Information was an important part of the resistance and was essential for survival.
 Smuggled letters of information about the developments in other camps, abuses of CUP officials on deportees and advice on how to survive in the camps helped Armenians to adapt to the new life realities.
 The full impact of the genocide was long withheld from the Ottoman and international public.
 Censorship of foreign embassies impeded international attention and intervention.
 To circumvent the Ottoman censoring, new modes of expression were employed.
 Such were quoting of biblical passages and literary works, which enabled a restricted spreading of the knowledge of the genocide in international media and politics.
-Such information provoked international support systems such as the ABCFM, Armenian Board of Commissioners for Foreign Missions and the founding of the US Armenian relive committee, leading to fundraising and enacting international pressure.
+Such information provoked international support systems such as the ABCFM, American Board of Commissioners for Foreign Missions and the founding of the US Armenian relive committee, leading to fundraising and enacting international pressure.